Panama City, Florida is a city on the Gulf of Mexico in the Florida Panhandle. It is the largest city in Bay County with a population of 34,045.

 The main highway serving Panama City is US-98 which runs along the Gulf of Mexico in this part of the state.

-Panama City Florida and its host, Bay County, may be young compared to Pensacola and St Augustine, but the region has seen much throughout history.
+Panama City and Bay County may be young compared to Pensacola and St Augustine, but the region has seen much throughout history.

 St. Andrew's Bay was visited by the expeditions of DeSoto, Pineda, Navarez and other Spanish explorers in the 16th century.

 The town was originally named Harrison City in honor of Tippecanoe tough guy and 9th US President William H. Harrison.

 The name was changed to Panama City since a line drawn on the map from Chicago to the Panama Canal runs through the city.

 While "Panama City" may look better on travel brochures, the city does still honor the former President with Harrison Avenue.